Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Asymptotics for The Free Space Part of

-\begin{remark} Polar coordinates in this section are defined by $r=\sqrt{x_1^2+x_2^2},\,\tan\theta=\frac{x_2}{x_1}.$ We can equally well define polar coordinates with respect to any point $(0,D)$ on the $x_2$-axis, that is $r_D=\sqrt{x_1^2+(x_2-D)^2},\,\tan\theta_D=\frac{x_2-D}{x_1},$ and prove essentially identical asymptotic expansions with respect to this choice of polar coordinates.
+\begin{remark} Polar coordinates in this section are defined by $r=\sqrt{x_1^2+x_2^2},\,\tan\theta=\frac{x_1}{x_2}.$ We can equally well define polar coordinates with respect to any point $(0,D)$ on the $x_2$-axis, that is $r_D=\sqrt{x_1^2+(x_2-D)^2},\,\tan\theta_D=\frac{x_1}{x_2-D},$ and prove essentially identical asymptotic expansions with respect to this choice of polar coordinates.
 This proves useful in the next section when we consider the perturbation of the continuous spectral part of the solution. \end{remark}

-\section{Estimates for $\cW^{l,r}\tau-\cW^{l,r\,' }\sigma$}
+\section{Estimates for $\cW^{l,r}\tau-\cW^{l,r\,'}\sigma$}

-We now prove estimates for the perturbation terms $\cW^{l,r}\tau-\cW^{l,r\,'}\sigma.$ This requires consideration of many special cases as the kernels of $\cW^{l,r}$ depend in a non-trivial way on whether the arguments belong to $\supp q_{l,r}.$ To prove that the solutions satisfy the radiation conditions within the channel, we also need to consider the behavior of the solution as $|x_1|\to\infty,$ with $|x_2|$ bounded.
+We now prove estimates for the perturbation terms $\cW^{l,r}\tau-\cW^{l,r\,'}\sigma.$ This requires consideration of many special cases as the kernels of $\cW^{l,r}$ depend in a non-trivial way on whether or not the arguments belong to $\supp q_{l,r}.$ To prove that the solutions satisfy the radiation conditions within the channel, we also need to consider the behavior of the solution as $|x_1|\to\infty,$ with $|x_2|$ bounded. \Rd In this section we use standard polar coordinates